wxWidgets/wxPyWeb/posts/blog/2009-03-09-time-to-kick-myself-again.md

 Ever have one of those moments when you see some product or service and you think, "*Doh!
-I should have thought of that!*" because it is something that makes so much sense to you that you can't believe that you hadn't invented it yourself long before.
+I should have thought of that!*" because it is something that makes so much sense to you that you can't believe that you hadn't invented it yourself long before?
 Well I had one of those moments today with [Dropbox](https://www.getdropbox.com/).
 Dropbox is a cool service that integrates versioned shared storage on a centralized server with your Mac, Windows or Linux desktops.
 Syncronizing files